1st Battalion 22nd Infantry

 to establish a memorial monument to the Soldiers of the 22nd US Infantry

-at the new museum at Fort Benning, GA.
+in Patriot Park at the National Infantry Museum at Fort Benning, GA.

 The artist's visualization of the monument